lyricity/kb/Bots/Blargbot.md

 `Kick <user>`

 `Logs <number> [Flags]` pulls up chat logs for whatever chat the command is used in if not specified.

+`Reason <caseid> <new reason>` changes the reason in the embed for a case e.g. ban/kick/mute/warning

 ### [Flags for Logs]: